Sónia Tavares (singer): Career

 In September 1994, Tavares, Nuno Gonçalves, Miguel Ribeiro, and Ricardo Braga registered for the Concurso de Música Moderna (Modern Music Contest) in Alcobaça.
-The band would end up in second place, and following this exposeure, the band's popularity grew.
+The band would end up in second place, and following this exposure, the band's popularity grew.

 In 2000, Tavares and Gonçalves participated in several live performances of Rodrigo Leão's album, Alma Mater, where they interpret the song "A Casa", originally performed by Adriana Calcanhotto.
 She also, in the same year, participated in one of the versions of "Dama Dada" by Cool Hipnoise.
 Tavares also collaborated on three songs from Leão's album Cinema in 2004.

 In 2005 Tavares, alongside The Gift, won the MTV Europe award for best Portuguese act.